Healing in Public Health: Oppression, Trauma, and Resilience

 An Interview with Kelly Gonzales and Jillene Joseph

-February 12, 2020, Faculty, Health Behavior and Health Education, Advocacy, Alternative Therapies, Diversity Equity and Inclusion, Engaged Learning, Environmental Health, Epigenetics, First Generation Students, Health Behavior and Health Education, Health Care Policy, Health Disparities, Reproductive Health, Teaching
+February 12, 2020, Faculty, Health Behavior and Health Education, Advocacy, Alternative Therapies, Diversity Equity and Inclusion, Engaged Learning, Environmental Health, Epigenetics, First Generation Students, Health Behavior and Health Education, Health Care Policy, Health Disparities, Racism, Reproductive Health, Teaching

 Dr. Gonzales and Ms. Joseph were in residency recently at the University of Michigan School of Public Health to lead workshops, lectures, and other conversations around intergenerational trauma and various acts of decolonization—self-determination, positivity, using traditional methods, and so on—that they engage in and teach to be agents of healing, hopeful change, and health for all.